HSF/hsf.github.io/_gsocproposals/2022/proposal_GangaMonitoring.md

 ---
 project: Ganga
-title: Develop a new concurrency model for the monitoring in Ganga
+title: A concurrency model for the monitoring in Ganga
 layout: gsoc_proposal
 year: 2022
 organization: